timescale/docs/_partials/_caggs-intro.md

 query, and allow you to retrieve them in the same way as any other data.

 Continuous aggregate views are refreshed automatically in the background as new data is added, or old data is modified.
-TimescaleDB tracks these changes to the dataset, and automatically updates the view in the background.
+Timescale tracks these changes to the dataset, and automatically updates the view in the background.
 This does not add any maintenance burden to your database, and does not slow down `INSERT` operations.